denialromeo/borders-quiz/README.md

 For example -

-* Which of these countries does not border Iran?
+* Which of these does not border Iran?

     * A. Iraq
     * B. Israel